AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/people/sales-connect-and-gdpr-compliance.md

 >
 >This can only be done one contact at a time.
 There is currently no functionality allowing bulk exports of contacts.

-To export contact information, click the three vertical dots in the Person Detail View Header and select **Export**.
+To export contact information, click the three vertical dots in the Person Detail View Header and select **[!UICONTROL Export]**.
 The .CSV file will automatically download.

 ![](assets/thirteen.png)

 >[!NOTE]
 >
->The GDPR also requires the ability to delete contacts from the UI, but Marketo Sales Connect already possesses this functionality.
+>The GDPR also requires the ability to delete contacts from the UI, but [!DNL Marketo Sales Connect] already possesses this functionality.

 ## Unsubscribes {#unsubscribes}

 One commonly misunderstood area of GDPR involves contacts that unsubscribe from the organization’s database.
-In order to adhere to new rules around protecting the data of those who choose to unsubscribe, the following functionality has been included in Marketo Sales Connect:
+In order to adhere to new rules around protecting the data of those who choose to unsubscribe, the following functionality has been included in [!DNL Marketo Sales Connect]:

-**Unsubscribe Links:** Unsubscribe links will be automatically appended to all emails sent from the Sales Connect web application to ensure that contacts are given an accessible way to opt-out.
+**Unsubscribe Links:** Unsubscribe links will be automatically appended to all emails sent from the [!DNL Sales Connect] web application to ensure that contacts are given an accessible way to opt-out.
-**Unsubscribe Sync:** Users can sync unsubscribes to and from their CRM (Salesforce) to ensure that opt-outs are up-to-date.
+**Unsubscribe Sync:** Users can sync unsubscribes to and from their CRM ([!DNL Salesforce]) to ensure that opt-outs are up-to-date.
 **Unsubscribe History:** Users can see historical opt-outs and opt-ins in the Person Detail View.
 **Unsubscribe Removal:** Opting an unsubscribed contact back in requires the user to have admin privileges and to demonstrate that the contact has given new consent to contact them.